How to Say Good Morning in Spanish: Greetings & Wishes

 Wake-Up and Motivational Greetings

 Time to inject some energy!
 Use these to wake someone up or give them a motivational push.
+These are great examples of spanish in good morning phrases that show enthusiasm.

 • ¡Arriba, que el día ya empezó! – “Get up, the day has already started!”